milutinke/MCC.js/docs/Commands.md

 ## - `GetGamemode`

 **Description:**

-Get the current game mode in which the bot is
+Get the current game mode in which the bot is.

 **Parameters:**